stylus/stylus/docs/comments.md

 ## Comments

   Stylus supports two kinds of comments, single-line, and multi-line comments, using the same syntax found in JavaScript.
-  These comments they are 'silent', they don’t show up in the compiled CSS output.
+  These comments are 'silent', they don’t show up in the compiled CSS output.

     // I'm a silent comment!